saitammineedi19/CIS641-HW2-Tammineedi/README.md

 Meme](https://i.pinimg.com/736x/4a/17/de/4a17de2149fefbb2146110c3d3a41db0.jpg)

 ## Term Project
-The term project refers to an Inventory Management System (IMS) developed to help firms manage and control their inventory more efficiently.
+The term project for the course System Analysis and Design, I along with my team developed a software system for Inventory Management System (IMS) that helps firms manage and control their inventory more efficiently.
 The IMS is a digital solution for recording and storing product information, processing orders, and managing suppliers.
 It includes various major features and functionalities, such as:
-- Product Management
+- Product Management(Adding items to the inventory, updating the inventory)
-- Data Storage
+- Data Storage(storing items to the inventory)
-- Order Management
-- Inventory Control
+- Inventory Transfer(Transferring items from one location to other location) We used Python programming to develop the system.